mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Sybil attacks (where a party or coordinated parties cheaply create enough protocol participants to affect how consensus is judged) are a major concern for these protocols.
 They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

-Use of these techniques can create barriers to proprietary and inherited centralization.
+XXX Use of these techniques can create barriers to proprietary and inherited centralization.
 However, depending upon the application in question, both practical and platform centralization are still possible.

 Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
-That represents centralization, just of am indirect nature.
+That represents centralization, just of an indirect nature.
 For example, the Ethereum "merge" demonstrated that the blockchain could address environmental concerns, but only through coordinated community effort and governance. {{ETHEREUM}}

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
 They do, however, caution against uncritically relying upon these technologies to avoid or mitigate centralization.